-- In a mixing bowl, whisk together the flour, brown sugar, cinnamon, and salt until well combined.
+- In a large mixing bowl, whisk together the flour, brown sugar, cinnamon, and salt until well combined.
 Add the cold cubed butter and using a pastry cutter or fork, cut the butter into the dry ingredients until the mixture starts to come together and is crumbly.
 Stir in the oats and transfer to the refrigerator while you make the filling.

 To make the filling: